Ryan Williams (entrepreneur): Cadre

-Subsequent ventures

-Future companies
+Ellis

 In early 2025, Williams was interviewed by Jeff Berman on the podcast Masters of Scale, an interview-format podcast covering leaders from Barack Obama to Mark Zuckerberg.
 Williams indicated that he would be starting another growth venture.
+In 2025, Williams founded Ellis, a New York-based financial technology company developing an artificial intelligence-based operations platform for private credit managers.
+The company grew out of direct experience Williams had while scaling Ellis, specifically data and reconciliation problems Williams encountered while building Cadre, where financial information was distributed across fund administrators, general ledgers, bank accounts, internal spreadsheets and other systems.

+Ellis connects private credit managers’ existing fund-administration, accounting, loan-servicing, banking and spreadsheet systems and reconciles the information into a source-verifiable operating record.
+Ellis emerged from stealth in July 2026 following an $11 million seed financing led by First Round Capital.
+Other investors included Kearny Jackson, 645 Ventures, Khosla Ventures, Slow Ventures and Josh Kushner's Thrive Capital.
+The company initially focused on private credit managers with between $100 million and $1 billion in assets under management.
+Treville Capital Group was reported as an early customer and design partner.
+Ellis states that it developed the platform alongside private credit managers representing more than $50 billion in cumulative assets under management.

+Other ventures

 Jay-Z and Caesars Palace Times Square partnership

 In 2025, Williams joined a group with Jay-Z and Al Sharpton to promote inclusive ownership of a potential Caesars Palace Times Square casino.
 The stated goal of the project is to allow underrepresented communities to own a portion of the casino, including permitting investments as small as $500.
 The project's backers describe it as offering "tangible investor education and meaningful equity investment opportunities for everyday New Yorkers."
-As of mid-2025, Caesars was one of several companies bidding for a downstate New York gaming license.

 Other activities

 Williams is a regular speaker at conferences and in news programs regarding real estate technology.

 In 2020, he published a plan to help increase economic opportunity for diverse communities through "formal mentorship programs to provide hands-on guidance, and ... comprehensive skills-training programs that help people of all ages get a start in careers that will allow them to succeed in a fast-changing economy."
 He was interviewed by CNBC's SquawkBox, Forbes, and others in response to his call for proactive steps to increase economic equality.
 Later in 2020, he reiterated the importance of remedying racial wealth and power disparities in the United States, noting for example that only 21 of over 4,700 banks in the United States are Black-owned or Black-led.
 He further committed to partner with diverse operating partners and lenders, as well as committing at least 10% of Cadre's cash holdings to be held in minority depository institutions to empower them to lend into underserved communities.
 In 2020, he and Robert Smith kicked off a Forbes hackathon by discussing their collective commitments to help build transformational businesses that expand economic opportunity for more people.